 No bake cookies are quick to prepare and a good choice for a day too hot to start up the oven.
 This is a guide about simple no bake chocolate cookies.

 Haystack cookies are typically made with coconut and oats.
 This version substitutes chow mien noodles, pretzels, nuts, and dried fruit.
-This is a guide about a different kind of haystack cookie.

 This page contains no bake peanut butter cookie recipes.
 Making cookies without having to get the oven hot is sometimes the best way to go.